sguzman/math-research/README.md

 - Measure using number of open problems as relative health of mathematic formalisms
 - Analytic formalisms for function application to incrementally apply and compose functions
 - Tool must contain a commensurate amount of infinity as the problem
+- Duality between structure and dynamics.
+Structure can be interpreted as dynamics if you re-interpret one of the dimensions of structure as a time